8veStory/COMP2511-Dungeon-Level-Generator/README.md

 ![Example Dungeon represented in ASCII, versus it loaded in the Dungeon Game](/exampleDungeon.png)

-# What does it do?

 Given a file that represents your Dungeon with ASCII characters, it automatically creates a .json file in the correct format to load into the game.
+Script is POSIX compliant (well, at least /bin/dash says so).

 # Usage

-**NOTE**: **IDs of 'doors', 'key' and 'portal' entities are all set to 1 by default**, and so must be configured manually for other values.

-**NOTE**: **Goal condition is set to 'exit' by default**, and so  must be configured manually for other conditions.

 1. Create a file that has the following (refer to **'exampleDungeon'** as an example):
    * It has the name of the level you want to generate.
 (File extension doesn't matter; it won't be read)